MongoEngine/flask-mongoengine/CONTRIBUTING.md

 - Avoid mocking of external libraries; Mocking allowed only in tests.
 - Avoid complex structures, for complex classes/methods/functions try to separate to little objects, to simplify code reuse and testing.
-- Avoid code duplications, try to exctract duplicate code to function.
+- Avoid code duplications, try to extract duplicate code to function.
 (Code duplication in tests is allowed.)
 - Write docstrings for new classes and methods.
 - Write tests and make sure they pass.